 Helping out as well was Doctor Carl Friedricks of the UMN Hospital in Tansen, about four or five days’ walk south of Amp Pipal.
-An extra $10,000 had been raised for the building of the Tansen Hospital, and so the extra cash was forwarded to Amp Pipal.The Today story on Helen Huston was released the day after Christmas, known in Canada as ‘Boxing Day’: 26 December 1981.
+An additional $10,000 had been raised for the building of the Tansen Hospital and so the extra cash was forwarded to Amp Pipal.The Today story on Helen Huston was released the day after Christmas, known in Canada as ‘Boxing Day’: 26 December 1981.

 Huston was an exceptional physician, hospital administrator, and Christian.
 She was also exceptionally modest.

-Months would pass before she actually read the magazine story, in part because she was in a remote village on the other side of the world and the mail took a while to get there.
+Months would pass before she read the magazine story, in part because she was in a remote village on the other side of the world and the mail took a while to get there.
 Mind you, this was decades before computers, the Internet, and smartphones.

 Huston’s friends and colleagues assured her that the publicity was fine, and not to worry.
 It was good for the cause, they said, adding it was positive PR for the United Mission to Nepal.